$m$-Modular Wythoff: Wythoff's Game

-First we describe Wythoff's game.
-In this game we have 2 piles of tokens.
-Two people take turns making moves.
-There are two types of moves that are allowed.
-First, a player can take any positive number of tokens from any one pile.
-These moves are the same as the moves in a game of Nim.
-Second, a player can take the same positive number of tokens from both piles.
-The person who cannot move loses.
+Let us recall the rules of Wythoff's Game from \cite{Wy}.
+The game is played with two piles of tokens.
+Two players take turns making moves, and two types of moves are allowed: \begin{enumerate}[label=\Roman*.] \item A player may take any positive number of tokens from any one pile.
+(Note that these are the same moves available in two-pile Nim.) \item A player may take the same positive number of tokens from both piles. \end{enumerate} The loser is the player who cannot move, i.e.\ the player whose turn it is when both piles are empty.

-A \emph{P-position} is a position from which the \emph{previous} player will win given perfect play.
-We denote the set of P-positions of Wythoff's game as $\mathcal{P}$.
-We can observe that all terminal positions are P-positions.
-An \emph{N-position} is a position from which the \emph{next} player will win given perfect play.
-We denote the set of N-positions of Wythoff's game as $\mathcal{N}$.